mmatyas/pegasus-docs/docs/user-guide/meta-files.md

 !!! tip "Alternative file names"
     If `metadata.pegasus.txt` doesn't exists, Pegasus will also try to load `metadata.txt`.
 Use whichever filename you prefer.

+    You can also place multiple files in the same directory if their extension is `.metadata.pegasus.txt` or `.metadata.txt` (for example `MarioGames.metadata.pegasus.txt`)

 !!! help "Global config files"
     The metadata files are usually kept together with the games.
 If you prefer to have them separately in one place, that is also possible: Pegasus will also look for them in the `<config dir>/metafiles`, if this directory exists.